Skip to Content

 The Playback Bar

-The playback controls are located at the bottom of the Play Designer.
+The playback controls are located at the bottom of the Play Designer, in the play viewer, and in shared and embedded views.
 They appear whenever your play has more than one step.
 The controls include:

 Play and Pause